deepak19k96/my-profile/README.md

 Among my skills, I would point out problem-solving, analytic thinking, out of the box thinking and I have great research skills.

-I am looking forward to working with you.

 Kind Regards
 Deepak Kumar